MunwarAli12/CICD-Pipeline-Build/README.md

     ![image](https://user-images.githubusercontent.com/126280146/233519703-5730a057-dcb0-47c8-9998-398aa2f8e1cc.png)

-- Parallelly Kubernetes created a service file (In the root project directory, created a new file named service.yaml);

-- Our application is made available outside of the Kubernetes cluster using a service.
+- Parallelly Kubernetes created a service file (In the root project directory, created a new file named service.yaml).
+This application is made available outside of the Kubernetes cluster using a service.
 It serves as the load balancer, dividing up requests made to our application among the different clustered instances of the application.

     ![image](https://user-images.githubusercontent.com/126280146/233519864-5db6626a-e26b-4259-8165-562188427c25.png)